d12frosted/elpa-mirror/melpa/no-littering-readme.txt

 4. If a package provides a "framework" for other packages to use, then we may reuse its directories for other packages that make use of that framework or otherwise "extend" the "main package".
-   E.g. we place all `helm` related files in `helm/`.
+   E.g., we place all `helm` related files in `helm/`.

 5. If a package only defines a single variable that specifies a data (or config) directory, then the directory name should nevertheless be just the package name.
-E.g. the path used for `sx-cache-directory` from the `sx` package is `sx/cache/`, not `sx-cache/`.
+E.g., the path used for `sx-cache-directory` from the `sx` package is `sx/cache/`, not `sx-cache/`.